Metabolic Bone Disease in Reptiles: Prevention & Treatment

 For regular dusting when UVB is provided, Zoo Med Repti Calcium without D3 offers pure calcium supplementation without risking D3 toxicity.

 Gut-load feeder insects 24-48 hours before feeding.
 Give them quality food, not apple cores and potato scraps.
-Studies show properly gut-loaded insects have significantly better nutritional profiles.
+Properly gut-loaded insects have significantly better nutritional profiles.

-Properly gut-loading feeders makes a measurable difference, Fluker's High-Calcium Cricket Diet gives insects the nutritional profile research shows they naturally lack.
+Properly gut-loading feeders makes a measurable difference, Fluker's High-Calcium Cricket Diet gives insects the nutritional profile they naturally lack.

 Appropriate Diet for Species